 Unless noted, all workshops begin on Wednesdays at 6:30PM, end Sunday between 9:00 and 10:00AM and are limited to 12 participants (two instructors).

 When there is only one space left and subject to venue restrictions, we reserve the right to accept a registration from couples travelling together and, in this case only, will exceed the maximum participation.

 Instructor's personal photography during workshops is minimal but, without exception, our participants are our primary focus and priority.

 Unless noted, tuition and fees do not include travel, lodging, transportation or meals.
 We encourage you to make your lodging reservations directly and as soon as possible after you register.
 Blocks of rooms have been set aside for us but unsold rooms are released usually 30 days prior to the event.
 So, waiting until the last minute is risky in terms of both room and group rate availability.

-We also encourage car-pooling to minimize the number of vehicles at any given site.
+We also encourage car-pooling at our venues to minimize the number of vehicles at any given site.
 We’ll assist in coordinating carpools the first evening of the event.

 Itinerary / Agenda